High-order isospin-dependent surface tension contribution to the fourth-order symmetry energy of finite nuclei: Introduction

 On the other hand, a systematic expansion (i.e., the ``leptodermous'' expansion) of the energy per nucleon in a finite nucleus is usually made in terms of the small quantity $I\equiv(N-Z)/A\approx\delta$ and the length parameter $A^{-1/3}$, such that $B(N,Z)/A=\sum_{i,j=0,1,2,\cdots}\overline{B}_{ij}I^{2i}A^{-j/3}$ plus terms like the Coulomb and pairing contributions\,\cite{Mye69,Brack85}, here $N$ and $Z$ are the neutron and proton numbers in a finite nucleus with mass number $A=N+Z$, respectively.
 Specifically, the classic Bethe--Weizs$\ddot{\rm a}$cker mass formula gives\,\cite{Mye69}

 here $-a_{\rm{v}}$ is the volume energy coefficient, $a_{\rm{sur}}$ is the surface energy coefficient, $a_{\rm{cou}}$ characterizes the Coulomb interaction between protons, $a_{\rm{a}}$ is the so-called symmetry energy coefficient of finite nuclei and $a_{\rm{p}}$ is the paring energy coefficient.
-By analyzing nuclear masses\,\cite{Mye69}, a few coefficients appeared in Eq.~(\ref{BW}) are found to be about $a_{\rm{v}}\approx15.7\,\rm{MeV},a_{\rm{sur}}\approx18.6\,\rm{MeV},a_{\rm{cou}}\approx0.7\,\rm{MeV}$\,\cite{Mye69}, see also Ref.\,\cite{Mye96}.
-By considering the isospin correction to the coefficient of nuclear surface tension [see formula (\ref{st_2})], the symmetry energy $a_{\rm{a}}$ appeared in (\ref{BW}) could be generalized to be\,\cite{Dan03}
+By analyzing nuclear masses\,\cite{Mye69}, a few coefficients appearing in Eq.~(\ref{BW}) are found to be about $a_{\rm{v}}\approx15.7\,\rm{MeV},a_{\rm{sur}}\approx18.6\,\rm{MeV}, \rm{and}~ a_{\rm{cou}}\approx0.7\,\rm{MeV}$\,\cite{Mye69}; see also Ref.\,\cite{Mye96}.
+By considering the isospin correction to the coefficient of nuclear surface tension [see formula (\ref{st_2})], the symmetry energy $a_{\rm{a}}$ appearing in Eq.~(\ref{BW}) could be generalized to be\,\cite{Dan03}

 which depends only on the mass number $A$.
-Here $\alpha=E_{\rm{sym}}(\rho_0)$ and $\beta$ is the so-called surface symmetry energy, see relevant discussion for details on the $\beta$ in section \ref{S2}.
+Here $\alpha=E_{\rm{sym}}(\rho_0)$ and $\beta$ is the so-called surface symmetry energy; for details on $\beta$ see the relevant discussion in Sec.~\ref{S2}.

-Generally, even higher order contributions could be considered in the semi-empirical Bethe--Weizs$\ddot{\rm a}$cker mass formula in the form of $a_{\rm{a}}I^2A\to (a_{\rm{a}}I^2+a_{\rm{a,4}}I^4+\cdots)A$, here $a_{\rm{a,4}}$ is the fourth-order symmetry energy coefficient of finite nuclei, which is the main topic of the present work.
+Generally, even higher order contributions could be considered in the semi-empirical Bethe--Weizs$\ddot{\rm a}$cker mass formula in the form of $a_{\rm{a}}I^2A\to (a_{\rm{a}}I^2+a_{\rm{a,4}}I^4+\cdots)A$, where $a_{\rm{a,4}}$ is the fourth-order symmetry energy coefficient of finite nuclei, which is the main topic of the present work.
 The $a_{\rm{a,4}}$ coefficient was recently found to have a sizable value by analyzing the double difference of the ``experimental'' symmetry energy extracted from nuclear masses\,\cite{AME2012}.
 Specifically, $a_{\rm{a,4}}\approx 3.28\pm0.50$\,MeV was extracted in Ref.\,\cite{Jia14} and $a_{\rm{a,4}}\approx8.33\pm1.21$\,MeV in Ref.\,\cite{Tia16}.
 Moreover, in Ref.\,\cite{Jia15}, the fourth-order symmetry energy of finite nuclei was investigated by fitting nuclear mass data via the nuclear mass formula with two different forms of the Winger energy, and the obtained constraint on the $a_{\rm{a,4}}$ is about $3.91\pm0.10\,\rm{MeV}$.